howiemac/evoke6/README.md

 # evoke5

-This is the python 3 version of EVOKE, currently in development.
+This is the python 3 version of EVOKE, currently in active development.

 EVOKE is a simple and powerful python web framework with pythonic "evo" templating.